JackDerksen/viis-lazyvim/README.md

 - bufferline.nvim
 - neo-tree

-I've also made most backgrounds transparent so you can use whatever terminal background colour you want for a seamless and sexy af appearance!
+### Most background colours have been made transparent so you can use whatever terminal background colour you want for a seamless and sexy af appearance!